CochinoChingon/sucias/_posts/2022-05-09-mans-man-being-an-individual.md

 <iframe src='https://open.spotify.com/embed/episode/7KlRhsvGIGpJ05py4f9ylE' width='100%' height='232' frameborder='0' allowtransparency='true' allow='encrypted-media'></iframe>

-This episode is my take on the 6th paragraph in this article by [askmen.com](https://www.askmen.com/man_skills/essential/how-to-be-a-man-s-man-in-a-culture-that-hates-masculinity.html) "How to be a Man's Man in a Culture That Hates Masculinity" where the topic is Listening
+This episode is my take on the last paragraph in this article by [askmen.com](https://www.askmen.com/man_skills/essential/how-to-be-a-man-s-man-in-a-culture-that-hates-masculinity.html) "How to be a Man's Man in a Culture That Hates Masculinity" where the topic is 'Being an Individual'

 # Show links